What type of content do you primarily create?

 1. Imagine the grid

 First, imagine the horizontal and vertical lines of your rule of thirds grid.
-Most modern cameras already have grid line overlays (or the option for them) set up in the viewfinder.
+Most modern cameras, smartphones, and professional video equipment already have grid line overlays (or the option to enable them) built into the viewfinder or display to help you compose your shot.

 Next, place the most important subject on the lines and nodes (intersections) of the grid you just created.
+These intersection points, sometimes called 'power points,' naturally attract the viewer's attention.
 Remember how you want your shot's focus to move through your frame.

 For example, in the 2021 movie Dune, Denis Villeneuve draws the viewer's eye to the top third of the grid where the emperor's entourage disembarked from their ship.
 He slowly pans down as the emperor's messenger progresses down the carpet, keeping them in the top one-third of the shot.